Special occasions

 For Sawine:

-- After adding milk to noodles, boil 5-10 minutes until noodles are cooked.
-Remove from heat before it starts to thicken.
+- After step 3 when you add the evaporated milk to the noodles, boil 10-12 minutes or until noodles are completely cooked.
+Remove from heat before it starts to get very thick.

 Notes

-For added flavor, you can add a few cloves and cardamom pods to mixture while it is boiling. ¼ tsp ground clove and cardamom can work in place of whole spice.
+For added flavor, you can add a few cloves and cardamom pods to mixture while it is boiling. ¼ tsp ground clove and cardamom can work in place of whole spices.

 Nisrine|Dinners and Dreams